AirmanKolberg/financeApp/README.md

 # Update
 This app, I've decided, is going to run, to the user, much like Metasploit.
 Just a simple framework that can call other apps.
 One of which, I'm calling Budget Bug.
 It keeps a weekly log of rolling budgets.
 Perhaps you limit your weekly spending on food, or cannabis, or even vintage magazines exclusively with primarily yellow covers- this can keep track of what you have left to spend each week, but what you don't spend from the week before rolls over.
 Why not?
 This could be fun!
 [Shaka emoji]

+# Update, 15Nov2020
+My current goal in the development of this app is to go over everything I've written so far, and slowly move all of the sensitive material into two .py files.
+I will keep updating in, what is slowly becoming a blog-style fashion of updates.
+Whenever there is a *major update* I will make that title more obvious than just "# Update, 32Nov2020" or what have you.
+Thank you for following along with my project(s), if you are at all!
+This will be my primary focus, when it comes to Python projects, until further notice.
+Whenever this changes, it will be notated within this file.
+Cheers, mate(s)!
+[Shaka emoji]